 How does it work?

-You and your employer must agree to a change to your terms and conditions of employment in order that you can sacrifice some salary (or perhaps even a bonus if you get one).
+You and your employer must agree to a change to your terms and conditions of employment in order for you to sacrifice some salary (or perhaps even a bonus if you get one).
 You then choose how much pay you want to exchange for a pension contribution, which your employer then pays into your pension scheme along with their contribution.
-This arrangement has to be agreed before you are actually paid, you can’t decide to do it afterward.
-Although, salary sacrifice can be put in place at any time, even after you started your pension.
+This arrangement must be in place before you are actually paid, you can’t decide to do it afterward.
+Although, salary sacrifice can be set up at any time, even after you started your pension.